March 24, 2021 9 min read

 The same study mentioned earlier, where researchers tested the aluminum contents of 24 different baby formula brands, has some insight about this topic.
 In the words of the researchers, some of the brands "...contained the lowest concentrations of aluminum yet measured in our laboratory.
 These higher cost specialist preparations demonstrate that the contamination of baby formulas by aluminum is not inevitable."

 It may sound paradoxical because of the health benefits that adults can enjoy from eating a plant-based diet, but in the case of baby formula the milk-based formula might be the better choice.
-This is because much plant-based baby formula is made from soy, which research shows is worse than organic animal-based formula mix in terms of aluminum levels.
+This is because much plant-based baby formula is made from soy, which research shows tends to have higher aluminum levels compared to animal-based formula mix.

-Bottom line: Aluminum in cheap formula can be dangerous for a baby, and choosing HiPP can help you avoid formula contamination of aluminum and other metals.
+Bottom line: Aluminum in any formula can be dangerous for a baby, that's why HiPP is so committed to testing their formula for contamination of aluminum and other metals.
 What exactly sets HiPP apart from other formulas?

-HiPP organic baby formula is a very popular choice for parents.
-The exceptional quality assurance of organic HiPP baby formula means that HiPP formula products contain lower levels of aluminum and other contaminants, compared with other baby feeding brands.
+HiPP organic baby formula is a very popular choice for parents because of HiPP's exceptional quality assurance of organic baby formula.
+HiPP is proud to say that "the company's own accredited laboratory is one of the best in Europe and able to analyse more than 1,200 parameters."
+That's good news for parents looking to avoid aluminum and other contaminants.
 The safety and well-being ofthe little HiPP consumers are always the top priority for the HiPP company and the organic formula is manufactured with great care and undergoes frequent testing.

 To minimize the entry of heavy metals, the raw materials are subject to strict selection and comprehensive controls.
 HiPP has a comprehensive quality management system - checking for heavy metals is part of their usual analysis program, and they have decades of experience in this process.
-You can be sure, HiPP products meet the strict internal quality criteria and all legal requirements for baby food by the European Commission (which are very strict).
+With these practices HiPP's products are able to satisfy the strict internal quality criteria and the strict legal requirements for baby food by the European Commission.

-The quality testing parameters for HiPP infant formula are far stricter than what is actually required by law (such as with aluminum levels, which are not restricted by law).
+The quality testing parameters for HiPP infant formula are far stricter than what is actually required by law.
 HiPP tests for over 1,000 harmful substances.
 By the time this European HiPP formula is packaged up and ready for sale, HiPP will have conducted up to 260 tests throughout the production process.
-HiPP uses some of the best extremely sensitive measuring technology to ensure premium quality.
+HiPP uses some of the most sensitive measuring technology to ensure premium quality.

 Not only is HiPP organic formula thoroughly tested before sale, all HiPP baby milk also uses high-quality natural ingredients in every product.
 Cows' milk used for HiPP formula is obtained from farms that fully comply with organic farming guidelines.
-HiPP cows graze in natural, organic meadows that are grown without chemical or synthetic agents of any kind.
+HiPP cows graze in natural, organic meadows that are grown without the use of chemical or synthetic agents.
 The soil is tested for safety and purity before an organic pasture is put to use for HiPP cows.

 HiPP offers specially-tailored organic formulas for all stages of baby development.
 Within the HiPP company of products, there are several country-specific versions (German, Dutch, UK) with varying compositions.
 This way HiPP adjusts to different preferences.
 The HiPP Hypoallergenic and special formulas are especially composed for babies with special nutritional needs.
-HiPP can be used for the entirety of a child's bottle-feeding years, from birth until about 3 years of age.
+HiPP has different stages for different ages that span the entirety of a child's bottle-feeding years, from birth until about 3 years of age.

 Parents thinking of switching from the formula they are currently using for their baby to an organic infant formula like HiPP should know that HiPP has more than 50 years of experience making some of the best-quality organic products.
-Plus, HiPP formula uses sustainable packaging for their organic products.
+Plus, HiPP formula makes every effort to use sustainable packaging for their organic products.
+Please remember if you're considering switching your baby's formula to speak with your pediatrician first.